 Solving Blended Family Problems

-While blended families face even more family challenges than most nuclear families do, these problems can be addressed and solved with a little patience, and a lot of love and good communication.
+Blended families have their own set of unique issues that may come up.
+While blended families may experience some challenges, these problems can be addressed with a little patience, a lot of love, and good communication.